Work injury lawyer discusses the average workers’ comp settlement for torn labrum in Michigan

-There isn’t a specified average workers’ comp settlement for a torn labrum in Michigan.
-Statistics published by the Workers’ Disability Compensation Agency show the average payout amount for a work-related injury in Michigan was $58,641.58 in 2020.
+In Michigan, there isn’t a specified average workers’ comp settlement for a torn labrum.
+Statistics published by the Workers’ Disability Compensation Agency show the average payout amount for a work-related injury in Michigan was $62,315.56 in 2022.

 Many of our clients get more than average when medical and vocational evidence shows need.
 The money awarded from your claim can be used for any purpose including additional medical treatment, education, retraining, paying off debt, and/or retirement.

 Watch out for insurance companies who offer low-ball payout amounts based upon biased medical and vocational opinions.
 A workers’ comp settlement for a torn labrum in Michigan is going to depend on what the medical and vocational evidence shows.
 How much treatment is needed in the future?
 How long is a person going to remain disabled from work?

 A treatment plan should be created showing what types of medical expenses could be needed in the future.
 Many of our clients have multiple shoulder surgeries so a worst case scenario should be considered.
 This information can be used to negotiate a larger than average workers’ comp settlement for torn labrum in Michigan.